New! TypeRocket v5 is now available. See docs.

 Use JSON API

-You can tell forms to use the TypeRocket JSON API as well with the useJson()
+You can tell forms to use the TypeRocket JSON API as well with the useJson() method.
+This method will also enable AJAX mode for the form.

 $form->useJson();